 For more information, see Scenarios.

-- API: a remote procedure call (RPC) API that supports GET and POST requests.
-For more information, see List of API operations (2014-08-24).
+API: a remote procedure call (RPC) API that supports GET and POST requests.
+For more information about API operations, see List of operations by function.
 If you want to call the Auto Scaling API, use the following common developer tools:

-- Alibaba Cloud CLI: a flexible and scalable management tool based on Alibaba Cloud APIs.
-You can use CLI to encapsulate Alibaba Cloud native APIs and develop custom features.
+Alibaba Cloud CLI: a flexible and scalable management tool based on Alibaba Cloud APIs.
+You can use the CLI to encapsulate Alibaba Cloud native APIs and develop custom features.

-- OpenAPI Explorer: a tool that allows you to retrieve API operations, call API operations, and dynamically generate SDK sample code.
+OpenAPI Explorer: a tool that allows you to retrieve API operations, call API operations online, and dynamically generate SDK sample code.